JVKran/Wireless-Multisensor/README.md

-# Smart-Home-Network
+# Wireless Multi-Sensor
-After years of using Home Assistant with power hungry ESP's and the desire to create battery powered sensor modules, I started creating a universal wireless network optimized for battery powered devices.
-The main goal is to create battery powered ATtiny's with motion and climate sensors that report to Home Assistant.
+After years of using Home Assistant with power hungry ESP's and the desire to create battery powered sensor modules, I started thinking about alternatives.
+Soon, I found out about these ATtiny microcontrollers and their incredibly low amount of current draw; that's when I knew this could work.

 <img src="/Documentation/Multi-Sensor.png" width="200">